purepage/fetch-engines/README.md

 - **Multiple Fetching Strategies:** Choose between `FetchEngine` (lightweight `fetch`) or `HybridEngine` (smart fallback to a full browser engine).
 - **Unified API:** Simple `fetchHTML(url, options?)` interface for processed content and `fetchContent(url, options?)` for raw content across both primary engines.
 - **Raw Content Fetching:** Use `fetchContent()` to retrieve any type of content (PDFs, images, JSON, XML, etc.) without HTML processing or content-type restrictions.
+- **AI-Powered Structured Data Extraction:** Use `fetchStructuredContent()` to automatically extract structured data from web pages using AI and Zod schemas.
 - **Custom Headers:** Easily provide custom HTTP headers for requests in both `FetchEngine` and `HybridEngine`.
 - **Configurable Retries:** Automatic retries on failure with customizable attempts and delays.
 - **Built-in Caching:** In-memory caching with configurable TTL to reduce redundant fetches.